 |Gets along with:||Small schooling Danios , Cherry barbs, schooling Tetras, small peaceful fish that would not eat the shrimp.|

-The Ghost shrimp are small snail eaters that are a great addition to a tank ihabited by a peaceful community of freshwater fish.
+By choosing the Ghost shrimp, you would make a great addition to a tank inhabited by a peaceful community of freshwater fish.

 They are suitable for beginners because they are virtually maintenance-free.

 Ghost shrimp don’t require any special care and get along with all small and peaceful fish.

 While some of them will not bother the tiny snails and their eggs at all, others, such as the North American Glass or Ghost shrimp, will actively hunt them down.

 Ghost shrimp are overall more aggressive and bulkier than most dwarf aquarium shrimp.

 Reputable sellers will sell a type of Ghost shrimp that is not that aggressive – Palaemonetes Paludosus.

 However, there’s a species of Ghost shrimp native to North America, named Palaemonetes kadiakensis.